IOTechSystems/xrt-examples/AzureSphere/README.md

 #### Visual Studio Setup

-1. Open Visual Studio and install Visual Studio Extensions for Azure Sphere
+* Open Visual Studio and install Visual Studio Extensions for Azure Sphere
+* Edit app_manifest.json and set "DeviceAuthentication" to the UUID of your Tenant.
+This can be found by:

+`azsphere tenant list`

+From this point the Application can be built either from within the Visual Studio or via the Visual Studio Command Prompt.

+#### Building Using Visual Studio

-2. Create a new Project.
+1. Create a new Project.
 Search for the "azure sphere" template, then select "Azure Sphere Blink"

-3. In the generated project directory from this example:
+2. In the generated project directory from this example:

 * Copy the config directory
 * Overwrite CMakeLists.txt, app_manifest.json and main.c
-* Edit app_manifest.json and set "DeviceAuthentication" to the UUID of your Tenant.
-This can be found by:
+* Edit CMakeSettings.json and set "AZURE_SPHERE_TARGET_API_SET" to "7"

-`azsphere tenant list`
+3. Create the CMake build configuration

-* Build the application
+4. Build the application with the "Build" menu

+#### Building Using Visual Studio Command Prompt

+Run the build.bat batch file.
+This should build the application image in a build subdirectory.

 ### Example Application